 Office design may not be the first thing you think about when considering how to attract and keep good talent.
 But your employees will spend a significant chunk of their working hours in your office space.
-It just makes sense that what it looks like will influence their well being.
+It makes sense that what it looks like will have a strong influence on their well being.

 The drab, gray cubicle has become visual shorthand for an uninspiring work environment.
 You can do better for your employees.
 And by designing a better office space for them, you’ll benefit as well.
-Experts have conducted office design research that shows a clear relationship between office design and productivity.
+Research in office design shows a clear relationship between design and productivity.

-To create a space that helps your employees do their best work, take advantage of these five research-backed tips for designing an office that improves productivity.
+To create a space that helps your employees do their best work, follow these five research-backed tips for designing an office that improves productivity.

 1. Make sure your space has natural lighting